scraed/CharacteristicGuidanceWebUI/README.md

 ## Compatibility
 ### Using Characteristic Guidance with Dynamical Thresholding
-It's advisable to avoid using [Characteristic Guidance](#) and [Dynamical Thresholding](https://github.com/mcmonkeyprojects/sd-dynamic-thresholding) simutaneously.
+It's advisable to be cautious when using [Characteristic Guidance](#) and [Dynamical Thresholding](https://github.com/mcmonkeyprojects/sd-dynamic-thresholding) simutaneously.
 These two extensions alter latents in theoretically different ways:

 - **Characteristic Guidance**: Corrects latents at the given CFG scale.
 - **Dynamical Thresholding**: Rescales quantiles of latents to mimic lower CFG scales.